Diamonds as an investment

 Diamonds were largely inaccessible to investors until the recent advent of regulated commodities, due to a lack of price discovery and transparency.
 The characteristics of individual diamonds, especially the carat weight, color and clarity, have significant impact on values, but transactions were always private.
 With the standardized commodity as an underlying asset, several market traded financial instruments have been announced.

-Diamond Standard Commodities

-Diamond Standard is the producer of an exchange traded, regulated diamond commodity.
-Equivalent to a standard gold bar for the diamond market, the diamond coin and bar enable investors to access an estimated $1.2 trillion asset class for the first time.
-Futures contracts are in development by CFTC-licensees, and an investment trust launched in 2022.

-The commodity makes diamonds accessible to fund managers because the commodity is marked-to-market daily.
-The coin and bar are physical, and each contains a standardized set of diamonds, graded and certified by the GIA.
-The diamonds are acquired using an automated market-making and statistical sampling process.
-The geological details of the diamonds is stored on a public blockchain.
+By 2025 diamond prices had dropped significantly, and were expected to continue dropping.

-Market Prices
+Market prices

 Diamond prices are influenced by global trends.
 The largest markets are USA (about half), China and India.
-Since 2008, larger diamonds have appreciated better than smaller ones.
+As of 2017 larger diamonds had appreciated in value since 2008 more than smaller ones.